 What is Chiropractic?

-Chiropractic is a health care discipline which emphasizes two main points.
+Chiropractic is a healthcare discipline that emphasizes two main points.
 The first is the innate (inborn) power of the body to heal itself without the use of drugs and surgery.
 The second focuses on the ability of the body to self-regulate.
 The practice of chiropractic focuses on the relationship between structure (primarily the spine) and function (as coordinated by the nervous system) and how that relationship affects the preservation and restoration of health.
 Chiropractic is a health care profession that focuses on disorders of the nervous system and the musculoskeletal system, and the effects of these on general health.
-Doctors of Chiropractic practice a drug-free, hands-on approach to health care that includes patient examination, diagnosis and treatment.
-Chiropractors have broad diagnostic skills and are also trained to recommend therapeutic and rehabilitative exercises, as well as to provide nutritional, dietary and lifestyle counseling.
+Doctors of Chiropractic practice a drug-free, hands-on approach to health care that includes patient examination, diagnosis, and treatment.
+Chiropractors have broad diagnostic skills and are also trained to recommend therapeutic and rehabilitative exercises, as well as to provide nutritional, dietary, and lifestyle counseling.

 The Goal of Chiropractic Care